Erling Haaland scores 20-minute hat-trick on Borussia Dortmund debut

 Erling Haaland scored a 20-minute hat-trick on his Borussia Dortmund debut after signing from Red Bull Salzburg for around €20m (£17m).

-The 19-year-old, who was a Manchester United target before choosing to join Dortmund, only came on after 56 minutes in a game Dortmund were losing 3-1 away to Augsburg - but scored with his first touch.
+The 19-year-old, who was a Manchester United target before choosing to move to the Bundesliga instead, only came on after 56 minutes in a game Dortmund were losing 3-1 away to Augsburg - but scored with his first touch.

 Two goals and 20 minutes later, Haaland completed a quickfire hat-trick and showed why United had met the teenager's €20m release clause.